ZhenyingZhu/StudyNotes/Azure.md

 - gateway Point-to-site configuration:
   - Address pool: don't use ip range overlap with vnet.
 Client will get an IP from it. `172.16.201.0/24`
   - Tunnel type: OpenVPN (SSL) can be used by Azure VPN Client
+  - Download the client
+- Install Azure VPN Client and import the client.
+Use client cert.

 <https://azure.microsoft.com/en-us/products/private-link>